SimonVitt/c-webserver/README.md

 A lightweight HTTP/1.1 web server written in C.

-No frameworks, no dependencies beyond OpenSSL.
+No external deps except OpenSSL.
 Built to deepen my knowledge of systems programming and network protocols.

 ---